Where? That faith of yours?

 The word translated as "where" means "where", "at what point," and [of manner] "how."

-Untranslated is the Greek article, "the," which usually proceeds a noun and, without a noun, takes the meaning of "the one."
+Untranslated is the Greek definite article, which usually precedes a noun and, without a noun, takes the meaning of "the one."
 The Greek article is much closer to our demonstrative pronouns ("this", "that", "these", "those").
 See this article for more.